qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 and varies between -1 and 1, where 1 indicates a perfect positive linear relationship and -1 indicates a perfect negative linear relationship.
 Here, $$\bar x = \sum_i x_i / n$$ is the mean of all values of x.

-A common interpretation of the value of $r$ is described in the table below
+A common interpretation of the value of _r_ is described in the table below

 |Value of _r_        | Relationship
 |--------            | -----------